Soheil-Fathi/Univariate_forecasting/README.md

 - 🔁 Differencing when required to achieve stationarity
 - 🔍 Visualizations to understand trends and forecasts
 - 🔢 Direct and recursive multi-step ARIMA forecasting
-- 📉 Model evaluation using AIC
+- 📉 Model evaluation using AIC and BIC

 ---
 ## 🚧 In Progress / Upcoming Models